scollis/scipy2017story/ARM_notes_story.rst

 Operations demonstrating how Python tools were being used to track the health of the ARM radar network.

-Bhargavi Krishna from Oakridge National Laboratory and Erol Cromwell and Carina Lansing from Pacific Northwest National Laboratory also attended to learn the latest tools in the Scipy stack which will help them better deliver data to ARM users.
+Bhargavi Krishna from Oakridge National Laboratory and Erol Cromwell and Carina Lansing from Pacific Northwest National Laboratory Gökhan Sever, a numerical modeller from Argonne also attended to learn the latest tools in the Scipy stack which will help them better deliver data to ARM users.